jroesch/jroesch.github.io/_posts/2013-06-24-Scala-for-Rubyists-Part-One.markdown

 ### Clojure
 Clojure has some very interesting features and is much more performant than MRI Ruby, or CPython.
 It provides access to Java code through interoperability features.
-I don't think its the best option for people looking to complement or replace something like Ruby.
+I don't think it is the best option for people looking to complement or replace something Ruby.
 As a Lisp there is a large syntax departure.
-With many parts of the language being macros.
-It makes for an inconsistent and sometimes confusing learning experience as one learns to differentiate between macros, and functions differing behavior.
-One of the biggest challenges I found while writing Clojure is that it tries very hard to be dynamic both and pure, each bringing challenges with it.
-It doesn't' net as big performance gains as other options, so it is a questionable switch if you are seeking performance.
+With many parts of the language being macros, it can make for an inconsistent and sometimes confusing learning experience as is required to differentiate between macros, and functions when writing the language.
+Clojure attempts to be pure, but is riddled by the mutability introduced by Java objects.
+As well it doesn't' net as big performance gains as other options, and is a questionable switch if you are seeking performance.

 ### Go
 Go is appearing often these days, and seems to be growing steadily in popularity.
-In my opinion Go is by far the worst option.
-It feels more like ALGOL 68 then anything new.
+In my opinion Go is by far the worst option of this bunch.
+It feels more like ALGOL 68, then a new revolution in programming.
 The history of the language's designers and their opinions about 'advanced' features resulted in what I consider to be major failures, primarily:
 - No Generics
 - Non-Existent error handling
-- Crippled interfaces instead of traits.
+- Crippled interfaces
-The language is very syntactically inflexible, and looks ugly after spending a significant amount of time in languages like Ruby, or Scala which amenable to DSLs, and "custom" syntax.
+As well the language is very syntactically inflexible, and looks ugly after spending a significant amount of time in languages like Ruby, or Scala which are amenable to DSLs, and "custom" syntax.

 ### Haskell
 I'm personally a big fan of Haskell as a language, but I think it is impractical to try and convert a team of Rubyist's immediately to using Haskell.
-It has a long learning curve that requires major shifts in thinking even for experienced programmers.Contrary to popular belief the Haskell tool chain has become quite mature, and in my opinion is strong enough to run a company on.
-I think that it would require a core team who were already very familiar/experts at the language.
+It has a long learning curve that requires major shifts in thinking even for experienced programmers.
+Contrary to popular belief the Haskell tool chain has become quite mature, and is strong enough to run a company on.
+It would require a core team who were already very familiar/experts at the language.
 Considering that the number of people who write Haskell is currently around [38](http://steve-yegge.blogspot.com/2010/12/haskell-researchers-announce-discovery.html), finding a core team could be challenging.

 ### Rust
 Rust looks like a very promising systems language, but is targeted as replacement for C++ more so then Ruby.
-But it could very well could be as time goes on.
 The language has interesting ways for dealing with memory and concurrency, intended for those writing heavy weight software like web browsers.
 Unfortunately it is still in a pre-release stage, and is not yet stable enough for production systems with major things like keywords still changing from release to release.
 It is starting to stabilize, and there should be a 1.0 release by the end of the year.
+I would keep my eye on this one.

 ### Scala
-Obviously I believe Scala is by the best option right now, it provides features that appeal to Rubyists.
+Obviously I believe Scala is by the best option right now.
+Most importantly because:

 - runs on the JVM
 - very expressive